danachen/Javascript/notes/OBJECTS.md

 ```

 ### Weak and dynamic typing
-* JS is weakly typed: no need to tell interpreter what kind fo value you want to store in a variable
+* JS is weakly typed: no need to tell interpreter what kind of value you want to store in a variable
 * Declare with `var` (function scoped), `let` (block scoped) and `const` and move on
 * Dynamic typing: type of value in a var can be changed